-Contrast with legislation: The major point of difference between these two standards regards the method of establishing the appropriate degree of stringency.
+The major point of difference between these two standards regards the method of establishing the appropriate degree of stringency.
 ASHRAE 90-75 did not attempt to achieve the maximum practicable improvements in energy efficiency as called for by the Energy Conservation and Production Act.
-Indeed, the ASHRAE standard specifically states that it is presenting only minimum requirements.2 Moreover, the degree of stringency embodied in the ASHRAE standard does not seem to be based on economic considerations.
+Indeed, the ASHRAE standard specifically states that it is presenting only minimum requirements.
+Moreover, the degree of stringency embodied in the ASHRAE standard does not seem to be based on economic considerations.
 By contrast, as we have seen, the language of the Energy Act suggests that the standards developed should be based on a balancing of costs and benefits.

 Another less significant point of difference between these two standards lies in the relative emphasis placed on component versus building performance.
 Most of the text of the ASHRAE standard uses the component performance approach.
 Sections 4 through 9 specify performance standards for the various building components such as the exterior envelope, heating and cooling equipment, service water heating, and lighting.
-Only in the rather brief section 10 is a systems analysis approach suggested as an acceptable alternative to the component standards.
+Only in the rather brief Section 10 is a systems analysis approach suggested as an acceptable alternative to the component standards.
 In other words, deviations from the specific component standards are allowed as long as the entire building's annual energy performance is shown to be superior to that of a comparable building which does conform to the component standards.
-The Energy Conservation and Production Act, on the other hand, has building performance standards as its ultimate goal, although these are expected to be based initially on the analysis of individual components and may be complied with mainly through manuals of accepted practice.
+The Energy Conservation and Production Act, on the other hand, has building performance standards as its ultimate goal, although these will be based on the analysis of individual components and will be mainly complied with through manuals of accepted practice.